sermon: His Eye Is on the Sparrow (Part Five)

 Given 12-Jun-16; Sermon #1327B; 74 minutes

-John Ritenbaugh somewhat modifies his amazement at individuals who made gigantic sacrifices in the fledgling days of the Radio Church of God, concluding that it is in fact God who expends the lion's share of the energy, putting us all through flip flops in our sanctification process.
 Our yielding to God's will is a relatively minor sacrifice compared to what He does continually on our behalf.
 In no way are we interfacing with a passive God, but instead with One extremely active in our lives from before the foundation of the world.
-As the destinies of the major biblical luminaries were predestined, so are all the lives of God's called-out ones.
-God does the choosing; God does the moving, micro-managing the lives of those He has called as His servants (such as Abraham, Isaac, Moses, etc.), protecting us from the hatred of the Gentiles (emanating from the spirit of Satan), who are jealous of the hedge of protection and prosperity (both resulting from grace) God has given Jacob's descendants, the current custodians of the prosperous western world.
+As the lives of the major biblical luminaries were predestined, so are all the lives of God's called-out ones.
+God does the choosing; God does the moving, micro-managing the lives of those He has called as His servants (such as Abraham, Isaac, Moses, etc.), protecting us from the hatred of the Gentiles (emanating from the spirit of Satan), who are jealous of the hedge of protection and prosperity (both resulting from grace) God has given Jacob's descendants, the current custodians of the prosperous Western world.
 God set apart (that is, made holy, sanctified, and metaphorically married) the entire physical nation in order to model His Laws and way of life to the rest of the world.
 Physical Israel failed in its responsibility, squandering its precious blessing.
 God destroyed the physical Temple, national Israel's "security blanket," but concomitantly began building, under Christ, another temple, this one made up of called-out believers.
-(In a supplemental metaphor, these believers represent Christ's Body, wherein the Holy Spirit dwells.)
 Whether seen as a body or a temple, these called-out believers represent a new institution, an entity distinct from the previously set-apart nation of Israel.
-This new institution will eventually have a holiness on a vastly highly plane than that of physical Israel, as it will come to possess th
+This new institution will eventually have a holiness on a vastly highly plane than that of physical Israel.

 The beginning of this sermon is a bridge between the sermon that I gave on June 4 and this one.
 I am using this bridge because I left out an important conclusion to some illustrations that I used near the beginning of that sermon.